osadl/OSLOC2JSON/README.md

                          "YOU MUST": "Fulfill License obligations Of AGPL-3.0-only OR AGPL-3.0-or-later" },
                      "Software modification": {
 ```
 #### License compatibility
 While it makes sense to specify the cumulative incompatible licenses, the
 accumulation of compatible or conditionally compatible licenses does not provide
 a meaningful result.
 Instead, all previously compatible licenses must be removed
-from the list if a merged license does not feature this compatibility.
-This was
+from the list when a newly merged license does not feature a given
-already shown in the above example when the GPL-3.0-only license was merged with
+compatibility.
+This was already shown in the above example when the GPL-3.0-only
-the AGPL-3.0-only license and all compatibilities that were not available in
+license was merged with the AGPL-3.0-only license and all compatibilities that
-both of them were removed.
+were not available in both of them were removed.
+In addition, it should be noted
+that much more needs to be taken into account when considering the compatibility
+of licenses and especially copyleft licenses.
+In this respect, the information
+on compatibility resulting from the merging of the checklists is only a very
+first indication, so that individual legal advice must always be obtained, which
+of course also applies to all other information in the checklists.